 SECTION 6: MAKE UP WORK

 Work missed due to an absence shall be made up in a timeframe established by the classroom teacher.
 Teachers have at least 24 hours to provide students with any makeup work.
-Pre-established deadlines (i.e., papers, projects, homework) must still be completed on-time by the student.
+Pre-established deadlines (i.e., papers, projects, homework) must still be completed on-time by the student unless otherwise indicated by the classroom teacher.
 It is the responsibility of the student to make up all work missed because of absence.

 Failure to do so may result in a failing grade due to insufficient or unsatisfactory academic performance.

-LONG TERM ILLNESS (3 days or more) necessitates a homework request by the student's parent/guardian.
+LONG TERM ILLNESS (3 school days or more) necessitates a homework request by the student or student's parent/guardian.
 Teachers will be notified by a guidance counselor or the assistant principal in such cases.

 SECTION 7: PRINCIPAL NOTIFICATION